 Improper photography techniques may shift the attention from the subject to its surroundings.
 The viewers’ eyes should not wander away from the product, so you need to ensure that your photoshoots are conducted so.
 Always review the images after they’re shot and reshoot whenever necessary.

 The road to becoming an expert always starts with the basics.
-Here are some of the best tips that famous automotive photographers have used in the past:
+Here are some of the best car photography tips that famous automotive photographers have used in the past:

 1. Know your camera

-It’s essential to know your camera and its different settings.
+It’s essential to know your camera and different types of car camera settings.
 If you don’t know all the features that are available on your camera or how to use them effectively, then you’ll be at a disadvantage when shooting in certain situations.
 For example, if you don’t know how to change from auto-focus mode to manual focus mode on your camera, then you’ll miss out on beautiful blur/bokeh effects.

 2. The importance of lighting